 Whether you’re a road cyclist, mountain biker, or triathlete, if you spend time on two wheels you will inevitably crash.
-Experience helps make crashes less frequent, but even the most experienced riders sometimes fall.
-I was reminded of this recently when a longtime CTS Coach and “Time-Crunched Cyclist” co-author, Jim Rutberg, crashed onto his face, narrowly avoiding serious injuries.
+Experience helps make bicycle crashes less frequent, but even the most experienced riders sometimes fall.
+I was reminded of this recently when longtime CTS Coach and “Time-Crunched Cyclist” co-author, Jim Rutberg, crashed onto his face, narrowly avoiding serious injuries.

-The big lesson we can all learn from our coach’s crash is that while many of use sport as a way to relieve stress and maybe give our minds a break, we always have to stay engaged on the bike.
+The big lesson we can all learn from Jim’s bicycle crash is that while many of use sport as a way to relieve stress and maybe give our minds a break, we always have to stay engaged on the bike.
 He was riding third position in a line of riders, at 17mph on a flat, straight bike path.
-Something he’s done thousands of times before.
-He was descending and rounding a corner, and the person riding behind him said he appeared to fishtail slightly and then went down hard.
-It’s a scenario I think most athletes can relate to, bring preoccupied and making mistakes you don’t typically make.
-But you have to remember that – in the case of cyclists – you’re rushing down the road or trail at high speeds, wearing little more than underwear.
+Something he’s done thousands of times.
+In a shady spot on the path he hit a rock and went over the handlebars.
+It’s a scenario many athletes can relate to: being tired or preoccupied and making mistakes you don’t typically make.

 Check yourself and your helmet

 Did you hit your head?
 If you’re not sure, check your helmet for damage.
 Can you remember your name and the date?
 If you’re with someone who crashes, these are important questions to ask.
 If you’re alone and you did hit your head, your mental state may not be apparent to you.
 You may think you’re fine when you’re not.
 (Remember Toms Skujins’ crash from the Tour of California?)
 If you fall and have damage to your helmet, the safest thing to do is call for someone to pick you up.
 Replace your helmet before going on another ride, and consider a MIPS-equipped helmet (CTS Coaches use the Aether Spherical model from Giro)

 See if you can stand up